 - Fundus Photography: The doctor will administer liquid drops in your eyes which will dilate your pupils so that they can’t constrict during this test.
 Then a camera mounted on a microscope will take pictures of the internal structures of your eye.
 As the images are captured, you’ll see a series of bright flashes of light.
 These pictures can document any abnormalities in your retina and can be used to monitor treatment.
 This test will last five to ten minutes.

-When the exam is completed, the doctor will review the results with you, and let you know if you’ll need further testing, or if he can give you an immediate diagnosis.
+When the exam is completed, our Raleigh eye doctor will review the results with you, and let you know if you’ll need further testing, or if he can give you an immediate diagnosis.
 He can explain any treatment options, make recommendations for future care, and answer any questions you have.